vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/setting-up-lazy-load-for-pixel-apps.md

 Lazy Load for pixel apps consists of delaying the injection of the pixel script snippet via render-server or by the app itself.
 For more information about pixel apps, read this [doc](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-pixel-app).

 > :warning: This feature is in beta.
 Lazily loading pixel apps can cause misbehavior on all pixel apps.
-So, after setup, make sure that all pixel apps are working properly.
+So, after setup, ensure all pixel apps are working properly.
 >
-> To set this up, you will need to have access to a VTEX account and the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference).
+> To set this up, you must have access to a VTEX account and the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference).

 ## Setting up the Lazy Load on an account

 The setup consists of enabling the `experimentalLazyLoadAllPixels` setting on the `vtex.store` app and then enabling the `experimentalLazyLoad` setting for each pixel app.

+> ℹ️ All ecommerce stores build on VTEX IO use `vtex.store`.
+To get more information about this app, check our [repository](https://github.com/vtex-apps/store).

 | Setting | Description | Apply to | Values |
 | ------- | ----------- | -------- | ------ |